 NOTE – This definition is based on clause 3/[IETF RFC 5245]: "Lite: An ICE implementation that omits certain functions, implementing only as much as is necessary for a peer implementation that is full to gain the benefits of ICE.
 Lite implementations do not maintain any of the state machines and do not generate connectivity checks.".

+3.2.x1 Trickle ICE: The extended Interactive Connectivity Establishment protocol, beyond vanilla ICE, as defined in [b-IETF trickle-ice].

 [End Proposed Correction]

 Change proposal #2: